 –> (6) Email your MP to ask him/her to support any forthcoming post-Lords Amendments to the Trade Bill which protect the NHS and the UKs wider health and social care sectors from privatisation.
 Email your MP – whatever political party s/he belongs to.
-We need to keep lobbying our MPs about the Bill as, in the autumn, they will be called to vote on any Amendments proposed by the Lords.
+We need to keep lobbying all of our MPs about the Bill as, in the autumn, they will be called to vote on any Amendments proposed by the Lords.
 We need to create noise waves across all political parties, and demonstrate loud and clear that, as a constituent, WE CARE and that THIS IS CRUCIALLY IMPORTANT.

 However, of particular importance is the fact that in the passage of the Bill through the Commons earlier this year, six North East MPs voted AGAINST Amendments which would have safeguarded the NHS: Guy Opperman (Hexham), Ian Levy (Blyth), Anne-Marie Trevelyan (Berwick), Dehenna Davison (Bishop Auckland), Richard Holden (NW Durham) and Paul Howell (Sedgefield).
 Are these your representatives in Parliament??
 If so, please persist in making contact….and ask your neighbours to do the same….